Skip to main content

 The 2014 Hansraj analysis estimated load on the cervical spine at different angles:

-The 2014 Kim et al. and 2018 follow-ups found how the dose changes the result between phone-use hours and self-reported neck pain in both adolescents and adults Kim 2014.
+The 2014 Kim et al. and 2018 follow-ups found dose-response between phone-use hours and self-reported neck pain in both adolescents and adults Kim 2014.

 Postural awareness during phone use